afotescu/event-spinner/README.md

     rgba: [255, 255, 255, 0.5], // rgba color
     container: 'app', // id of container where spinner should be used
     z: 8000, // z-index
-    top: '50vh', // position from top
+    top: 50, // position from top
+    left: 50, // position from left
 };
 export const spinner = new eventSpinner(config);
 ```